To receive additional information about this program and speak with a member of our team, complete the form.

 Admission requirements include:

 International applicants are encouraged to apply!
 We have educated Ph.D. nurses from Thailand, China and Israel.
 RN applicants who are from outside of the United States, must hold a master's degree in nursing or health-related field and have established professional records in nursing are encouraged to apply.
 The TOEFL or IELTS is required in addition to having grades translated into English by a reputable program.
-An in-person or Skype interview is also required.
+An in-person, Zoom or Skype interview is also required.
 For further requirements, please review the International Applicants website.

 Learn about admission requirements

 Informational webinar held on Nursing Doctoral Programs held in 2020:

 Clinical Inquiry Specialist, Phyllis F. Cantor Center for Research in Nursing and Patient Care Services, Dana-Farber Institute, Boston, MA